This post features a list of 19 so-called health foods that aren’t even healthy. This post contains affiliate links. Please read my disclosures.

 8. Orange Juice

-Orange juice commercials drive me š¦ š© š!
-OJ manufacturers tout their products are super healthy – a great way to start your day.
+Orange juice manufacturers tout their products are healthy and a great way to start your day.
 They make claims like “no sugar added” to make you feel like their products are low in sugar and healthy.

-If you truly want to eat healthy, you’re better off eating a whole orange.
-You’ll consume way less sugar plus you’ll get plenty of fiber and nutrients along the way.
+You’re better off eating a whole orange.
+You’ll consume much less sugar, plus you’ll enjoy all the fiber and nutrients an orange has to offer.

 9. Granola

-Granola is loaded with added sugars.
-Read labels carefully.
+Granola, even gluten-free granola, is loaded with added sugars.
 Even Bob’s Red Mill brand granola contains 12 grams of sugar per 1/2 cup serving.

-If you want to enjoy a little granola, look for brands that contain less than 10 grams of sugar per serving.
+If you want to enjoy a little granola, enjoy it in moderation and look for brands that contain less than 10 grams of sugar per serving.
 Make sure you check that serving size too.
-Sometimes a serving size of granola is measured in tablespoons, and we all know no one eats just one tablespoon of granola.
+Sometimes a serving size of granola is measured in tablespoons.

 10. Sweetened Soy Milk

-Soy milk is often touted as a health food as it has less fat and more calcium per serving that dairy milk and is a great plant-based alternative to dairy milk.
+Soy milk is often touted as a health food as it has less fat and more calcium per serving than dairy milk and is a great plant-based alternative to dairy milk.

 11. Veggie Loaded Pizza

 You might feel good eating that pizza loaded with veggies, but the truth is, you’re still eating pizza.
-It’s like putting lipstick on a pig.
-The pizza crust is still made with white flours and starches that quickly convert to sugar in your body, and then it’s all coated with cheese.
+The pizza crust is still made with white flour and starches that quickly convert to sugar in your body, and it’s coated with greasy cheese.

 Don’t be fooled into thinking you’re healthier than the other guy just because your pizza is topped with veggies.
 Pizza is pizza.